 The doctor at the urgent care clinic said that because I came in for the shingles past the 72-hour mark that the medication may not help me.
 She listed off the side effects: headache, diarrhea, nausea… I stopped listening.

 Despite her lack of confidence in the medication doing anything, she wrote me a prescription.
 I’m confused!
 Why would I want a medication that most likely won’t help me and has all those side effects?
 I sat in the parking lot outside the doctor’s office and called my friend while holding back the tears.
-My friend used to be a physicians assistant, she’s a mom, has personal experience with Lyme disease and is a health coach.
+My friend used to be a physician’s assistant, she’s a mom, has personal experience with Lyme disease and is a health coach.
 She made a few recommendations.
-I researched her ideas further and chose to treat naturally.
-I’ll give more details on that later.
+I researched her ideas further and chose to treat them naturally.

 Be joyful in hope, patient in affliction, and faithful in prayer.
 Romans 12:12